 Cost factors we review before quoting

-- • Efficiency rating (AFUE)
+- • Efficiency rating (AFUE percentage)

 - • Ductwork modifications